Best Resume Fonts for 2024: Types, Styles & Examples

 While the classics like Arial and Times New Roman are solid choices, they’re not your only options.
 If you’re looking to stand out while still maintaining professionalism, consider exploring some alternative fonts that strike the right balance between modern appeal and readability.

-Use Teal to design your resume with a classic, professional font
+Use Teal to design your resume with some of the best resume fonts for 2024 - 2025

 Professional fonts for resume